 Trick or treat, smell my feet, gimme somethin’ good to stream!
 Okay, horror fans—it’s time to start planning your Halloween-season horror movie binge-watching schedule.
-To find the good stuff, read this guide to the best streaming services for horror fans.
-(SPOILER: Shudder is again our editor’s choice for horror.)
+To help you find the good stuff, we’ve compiled this guide the best streaming services for horror fans.

 Best streaming services for horror fans